OpenDataScotland/jkan/_datasets/health+and+care-annual+outpatient+activity.md

   does not contain residence information.
 ISD(S)1 also does not record information on the deprivation, age or sex of patients.\r\n\r\nA variety of operations are carried out in NHSScotland and, increasingly, less complex procedures are undertaken in an outpatient setting.
-For further information on these procedures, see the <a href="https://beta.isdscotland.org/find-publications-and-data/health-services/hospital-care/acute-hospital-activity-and-nhs-beds-information-annual/29-september-2020">Operations/Procedures</a>
+For further information on these procedures, see the <a href="https://www.publichealthscotland.scot/publications/acute-hospital-activity-and-nhs-beds-information-annual/">Operations/Procedures</a>
-  section of the Public Health Scotland website.\r\n\r\nFurther information on hospital activity can be found in the <a href="https://publichealthscotland.scot/publications/acute-hospital-activity-and-nhs-beds-information-annual/">recent annual publication</a>. \r\n\r\nThe date of the next release can be found on our list of <a href="https://publichealthscotland.scot/publications/forthcoming-publications/">forthcoming publications</a>.\r\n\r\n__As part of making our open data output align better with our annual publication tables, we have added health board of treatment column and qualifier columns (HB, HBQF) to the \u201cInpatient and Day case\u201d and \u201cOutpatient\u201d files which have a breakdown by Location of Treatment.<strong>\r\n\r\n__As part of making our open data output align better with our annual publication tables, we have applied new column ordering to the Inpatient, Outpatient and Beds files in the September 2021 annual open data release consistent with the publication excel tables.</strong></p>
+  section of the Public Health Scotland website.\r\n\r\nFurther information on hospital activity can be found in the <a href="https://www.publichealthscotland.scot/publications/acute-hospital-activity-and-nhs-beds-information-annual/">recent annual publication</a>. \r\n\r\nThe date of the next release can be found on our list of forthcoming publications https://beta.isdscotland.org/forthcoming-publications/\r\n</p>
 organization: Health and care
 original_dataset_link: https://www.opendata.nhs.scot/dataset/annual-outpatient-activity
 records: null